LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	<?end def?>

 This defines a local variable ``quote`` that is a template object.
-This template can be rendered like any other template, that has been passed to the outermost template::
+This template can be rendered like any other template that has been passed to the outermost template::

 	<?render quote(text="foo")?>